vgmtrans/vgmtrans/src/value/formats/SculptSoftSnes/DriverNotes.md

 * $1187: each BRR stream has a three-byte prefix: signed pitch adjustment word (twentieths of a semitone), then sample flags.
 SRCN selects a normal DSP DIR entry; the prefix is **not** BRR data.
-* Detection also checks the phrase-handler and pitch/delta table relationships;
-  the extended revision additionally requires its pitch-bias and $fb/$fc handlers.
-  Direct-page and absolute table addresses may move.
-* Early detection also verifies the track, pattern-list, and note dispatch tables against their linked handlers.
-Its song entries index table +$18.
+* Early song entries index table +$18 rather than +$10.
-* The live song-header pointer identifies the current sequence.
-In the later revision, a pending host song request takes precedence: the pointer can still be zero or refer to the previous song.
-Sound-effect requests do not select music sequences.
+* The live song-header pointer identifies the initialized music sequence.
+  Sound effects use separate control streams.

 ## Sequence and clock